chenkai0208/Quantitative_Finance_in_Python/README.md

 "bsm_mcs_euro.py": This is a simple application of pricing a European option by Monte Carlo Simulation (https://en.wikipedia.org/wiki/Monte_Carlo_methods_in_finance).
 Pricing is studied thoroughly in Computational_Finance repository in a C++ configuration.

 "ARIMA.py": ARIMA (autoregressive integrated moving average) is a very important model in finance time series analysis (https://en.wikipedia.org/wiki/Autoregressive_integrated_moving_average).
 This program provides the set up of ARIMA model and also a simple optimization framework to search for the optimal parameters in the model.

+"portfolio_optimization.py": This is an optimization framework for portfolio construction (https://en.wikipedia.org/wiki/Portfolio_optimization).
+This program is a test version for our CQA (Chicago Quantitative Alliance) investment challenge.